Examples Of A Rational Function

 Introducing quadratic polynomials adds more complexity to the function's behavior.

 • Example 4: f(x) = x² / (x² - 4) This function has vertical asymptotes at x=2 and x=-2 (where the denominator is zero) and a horizontal asymptote at y=1 (due to equal degrees of numerator and denominator).
-It displays a more intricate graph with potentially multiple intersections with the x-axis.
+It displays a more complex graph with potentially multiple intersections with the x-axis.

 • Example 5: f(x) = (x² + 1) / (x - 3) This function has a vertical asymptote at x=3 and no horizontal asymptote (because the numerator's degree is higher than the denominator's).
 In such cases, the function's behavior at large values of x is dominated by the numerator, leading to unbounded growth.